iredmail/docs/en_US/howto/change.server.hostname.md

 # Change server hostname

-To change server hostname after iRedMail installation, please update below files to replace old hostname by the new one:
+To change server hostname after iRedMail installation, please update below files to replace old hostname by the new one.

 ## System config files